Confident Obama lays out battle plan as he launches second term

 Obama had a formal swearing-in on Sunday at the White House because of a constitutional requirement that the president take the oath on January 20.
 Rather than stage the full inauguration on a Sunday, the main public events were put off until Monday.

+In the evening, the couple visited the two formal inaugural balls - down from 10 in 2009 - to celebrate with supporters.
+At both, Obama and the first lady danced to Al Green's "Let's Stay Together," performed by singer Jennifer Hudson.

-In a speech of under 20 minutes, Obama, 51, sought to reassure Americans at the mid-point of his presidency and encourage them to help him take care of unfinished business.
+In his 20-minute inaugural speech, Obama sought to reassure Americans at the midpoint of his presidency and encourage them to help him take care of unfinished business.
 "Preserving our individual freedoms ultimately requires collective action," he said.

-Enthusiastic crowds still turned out on the National Mall but the euphoria of 2009 was gone.
+The crowds on the National Mall were enthusiastic, but the euphoria of 2009 was gone.

+Organizers had given various estimates of the number of people they expected would jam the mall for the ceremony.
+An inauguration official estimated the crowd at about 1 million.

-Touching on volatile issues, Obama ticked off a series of liberal policies he plans to push in this second term.
+Touching on volatile issues in the speech, Obama ticked off a series of liberal policies he plans to push in his second term.

-Most surprising was a relatively long reference to the need to address climate change, which he mostly failed to do in his first four years.

-And in a nod to America's fast-growing Hispanic population that helped catapult him to re-election in November, he said there was a need to "find a better way to welcome the striving, hopeful immigrants who still see America as a land of opportunity."
+In a nod to the fast-growing Hispanic population that helped catapult him to re-election in November, he said there was a need to "find a better way to welcome the striving, hopeful immigrants who still see America as a land of opportunity."

+U.S. Senate Republican leader Mitch McConnell, who declared in 2010 that his top goal was to deny Obama re-election, congratulated the president and expressed a willingness to work together, saying a second term "represents a fresh start."

 Obama, who won a second term by defeating Republican Mitt Romney after a bitter campaign, will now face many of the same problems that dogged his first four years: persistently high unemployment, crushing government debt and a deep partisan divide.
 The war in Afghanistan, which Obama is winding down, has dragged on for over a decade.